Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

 All exception and error types are subclasses of the class Throwable, which is the base class of the hierarchy.
 One branch is headed by
 Exception.
 This class is used for exceptional conditions that user programs should catch.
 NullPointerException is an example of such an exception.
-Another branch, Error is used by the Java run-time system(JVM) to indicate errors having to do with the run-time environment itself(JRE).
+Another branch, Error, is used by the Java run-time system(JVM) to indicate errors having to do with the run-time environment itself(JRE).
 StackOverflowError is an example of such an error.

 ## Java Exception Hierarchy